sheldongordon4/sql-chicago-life-analysis/README.md

 A detailed description of this dataset and the original dataset can be obtained from the Chicago Data Portal at:

 https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2

-## Problems

-Now write and execute SQL queries to solve assignment problems

-### Problem 1

-Find the total number of crimes recorded in the CRIME table.